Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

 - Face API detects faces, groups them, defines age, emotions, genders, poses, smiles, and facial hair,

 - Emotion API is another face recognition tool that describes facial expressions,

 - Custom Vision Service supports building custom image recognition models using your own data,

 - Video indexer is a tool to find people in videos, define sentiment of speech, and mark keywords.

 Image and video processing APIs: Google Cloud Services/ Cloud AutoML

-Cloud vision API.
+Cloud vision AI.
 The tool is built for image recognition tasks and is quite powerful for finding specific image attributes:

 - Labeling objects

 - Detecting faces and analyzing expressions (no specific face recognition or identification)